tarasmatsyk/tarasmatsyk.com/content/posts/3-how-to-custom-email-address.md

   </tr>
 </table>

-My guess, is either Google is tired of calculation 4.17 dollars per month from every small business or you get more services.
+My guess, either Google is tired of accounting 4.17 dollars per month from every small business or you get more services.
 I think both options are true and prices are fair.
 You know what?
 Except all of said before, we are on the free market, right?
 So we can check alternatives, why not?